 Consider Deductible and Payment Options

-Higher deductibles can reduce your premium, but choose an amount you can handle if multiple employees get injured in one year.
-Pay-as-you-go programs help small businesses manage cash flow by spreading costs throughout the policy period instead of large upfront payments.
+Higher deductibles reduce premiums, but choose amounts you can handle if multiple employees get injured annually.
+Pay-as-you-go programs help manage cash flow by spreading costs throughout the policy period instead of requiring large upfront payments.

 - 5